-Acting graduate Kattreya Scheurer-Smith may only be in the early stages of her career, yet she has already scored an impressive list of credits to her name including a part in an official Coca Cola commercial and this year’s big budget American superhero film - Wonderwoman.
+UCLan Acting graduate, Kattreya Scheurer-Smith may only be in the early stages of her career yet she’s already scored an impressive list of credits to her name including a part in an official Coca Cola commercial and the big budget American superhero film, Wonder Woman.

-After graduation, Kattreya received countless offers of representation, but through her belief that she ought to seek out her own, it wasn’t long before she signed with K Talent alongside her part-time work as a waitress and model.
+After graduation, Kattreya received countless offers of representation and it wasn’t long before she signed with K Talent alongside her part-time work as a waitress and model.

-She added: “Acting is the only passion I’ve had ever since the age of five, there is nothing else I could ever imagine doing.”
+She continued: “Acting is the only passion I’ve had ever since the age of five, there is nothing else I could ever imagine doing.”